The OnLine Taxes (OLT) Free File Edition

 The software moves to deductions and credits after income.
 The user begins with an outline in this section, including adjustments to income, deductions, qualified business income deductions, credits, payments, and refundable credits.

-Unfortunately, OLT doesn't accommodate claiming the earned income tax credit as of 2020, a credit that can provide a good bit of tax relief to low-income families.
+OLT accommodates claiming the earned income tax credit as of the 2020 tax year, the return you'd file in 2021.
+This credit that can provide a good bit of tax relief to low-income families.

 The Final Two Sections